aria414/lapis-game/README.md

 - Papyrus beats Lapis
 - Scalpellus beats Papyrus

 Button click calls a javascript function to pick a choice for the player.
 Choice for the computer was already picked at random on button click.
 Then compare answers of the player and computer.
 If its a tie, print "It's a tie!" and include the choices of player and computer.
-The winner also gets printed in a message as well as the choices of the player and computer.
+If player wins, pring "Player Wins!" along with the choice of the two.
+Same process if computer wins.